BIOTECH-7005-BIOINF-3000

 plotDensities(cpm(dgeList, log = TRUE), main = "all genes", legend = "topright")

-Let’s filter our dataset, and remove genes with low abundances.
+Let’s filter our dataset, and remove genes with low signal.

 genes2keep <- rowSums(cpm(dgeList) > 1) > 3